-- Provide a coherent and balanced picture of progress that is concise and clear? - Communicate progress on all relevant strategic directions of government? - Link progress to earlier commitments, and explain any changes? - Set progress in context, explaining any variances? - Link resources to outputs? - Explain why the public can have confidence in the report?
+- Provide a coherent and balanced picture of activities that is concise and clear? - Communicate progress on all relevant strategic directions of government? - Link activities to commitments, and explain any changes?

-environment in which the organization is operating.
-The annual report will be an opportunity to enhance public understanding of your entity and key initiatives or directions.
-Documents will be produced (written and printed) by each individual entity; however, we have provided some minimum production standards to ensure some level of consistency and quality across government.
+The activity report will be an opportunity to enhance public understanding of your entity's activities.
+These brief documents will be produced (written and printed) by each individual government entity; however, we have provided some minimum production standards to ensure some level of consistency and quality across government.

 The Communications and Consultation Branch of Executive Council has developed a common graphic layout to be used by all entities.
 Reports should employ a very simple structure, following the format provided below.
-The aim is to create a document that is readable, understandable and visually appealing.
+The aim is to create a document that is readable, understandable, and visually appealing.